sbn-psi/data-tools/pds4/pds4extract/README.md

 `pds4extract.py [--include-filename] [--spec specfile] file(s)`

-`--include-filename` will make the name of the label file the first column of the output `--spec` will will allow you to supply your own csv file containing a list of column names and their associated xpath queries.
-Without this, only basic information will be provided.
+`--include-filename` will make the name of the label file the first column of the output

+`--spec` will will allow you to supply your own csv file containing a list of column names and their associated xpath queries.
+Without this, only basic information such as LID and start/stop date will be provided.

 `file(s)` is the list of label files from which you want to extract information

 ## About the spec file